slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - 100 blocks a day -- wait but why
-- Leave a trail of accomplishments or smiles behind you.
-> *"When you’re young, you have so much time but never enough money.
-When you’re old you have money but never enough time."
--- Jon Boorman*
 -->

 > *"Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart."